-AUDIO_MIXERCTL_GET_MODE The argument is a pointer to an integer that contains the audio mixer mode when it returns.
-It will be set to either AM_MIXER_MODE or AM_COMPAT_MODE.
-AUDIO_MIXERCTL_SET_MODE The argument is a pointer to an integer that contains the audio mixer mode to be set and it must be set to either AM_MIXER_MODE or AM_COMPAT_MODE.
-The audio mixer may be set to mixer mode at any time.
-However, it may be set to compatible mode only when there is a single read/write open within one process, or a single read process and a single write process.
+The argument is a pointer to an integer that contains the audio mixer mode to be set.
+It must be set to either AM_MIXER_MODE or AM_COMPAT_MODE.
+The audio mixer may be set to mixer mode at any time, but can only be set to compatible mode when there is a single read/write open within one process, or a single read process and a single write process.
 Otherwise the ioctl() will fail.
-Because the Codec is being reprogrammed to a different data format, it is possible there may be brief pause or burst of noise when the mode changes.
-This is normal.
-It may be eliminated by pausing the input and output or by closing all streams before changing modes.
+Because the Codec is being reprogrammed to a different data format, there may be brief pause or burst of noise when the mode changes.
+This can be eliminated by pausing the input and output or by closing all streams before changing modes.
 The mixerctl(1) command may be used to change the audio mixer's mode.
-MACROS The following macro is used to determine how large an am_control_t structure is when it points to an audio_info_t structure.
-AUDIO_MIXER_CTL_STRUCT_SIZE(num_ch) Where num_ch is the number of channels the device supports.
-The number of channels can be determined using the AUDIO_GET_NUM_CHS ioctl().
-This macro is used when allocating an am_sample_rates_t structure.
-AUDIO_MIXER_SAMP_RATES_STRUCT_SIZE(1 num_srs)